Skip to Main Content

 In April 2022, Star Wine List published Da Pietro as a White Star property.
 For a restaurant operating in a town with Elburg's population, this is a meaningful data point.
 Star Wine List's White Star designation is not handed to venues on the basis of size or visibility; it reflects a wine program that a specialist editorial team assessed as operating above the baseline for its category and geography.

 The Netherlands has a handful of restaurants outside Amsterdam, Rotterdam, and The Hague that maintain wine lists at this level of seriousness.
-In the Veluwe and Gelderse corridor, the peer set is thin.
+In the Veluwe and Gelderse corridor, the comparable set is thin.
 Venues like De Librije in Zwolle and 't Nonnetje in Harderwijk represent the upper bracket of regional ambition, and both carry far more staff, covers, and infrastructure.
 Da Pietro's recognition, in this context, is a signal that the wine program at Vischpoortstraat 16 is pulling above its weight class.

 Sourcing and the Regional Argument